-Considering that the parent can initiate the IEP process, it’s essential that they understand their rights and responsibilities in order to ensure that the process is efficient and collaborative.
+As a parent, you can initiate the IEP process.
+So it’s essential that you understand your rights and responsibilities to ensure that the process is efficient and collaborative.

 Parents whose children are aged 3 to 21 years and have a disability are entitled to different rights when it comes to IDEA (Individuals with Disabilities Education Act).

-These rights are typically referred to as procedural safeguards and are extended to a child’s guardians along with the student themselves as long as they’re at least 18 years of age.
+Furthermore, these rights are typically referred to as procedural safeguards and are extended to a child’s guardians and the student themselves when they turn 18.

-Every parent has the right to participate in all decision-making meetings held in order to develop an IEP for their child.
+Every parent has the right to participate in all decision-making meetings held to develop an IEP for their child.

 These meetings are backed by FAPE (Free Appropriate Public Education) and include the child’s;